chbrown/typing-evaluation/README.md

     wget https://bfirsh.s3.amazonaws.com/docker/darwin/docker-1.3.1-dev-identity-auth
     chmod +x docker-1.3.1-dev-identity-auth

-I'll assume that the alias and environment variable below apply throughout the rest of the deployment process.
+I'll assume for the rest of the deployment process that you've aliased docker like so:

     alias docker=docker-1.3.1-dev-identity-auth
-    export DO_TOKEN=6c4a0280d36dc219n0t4ctua11ymydigital0ceant0k3n9186729fe910b157bb

 Run that client to generate the required keys (it won't look like it did anything, but `~/.docker/public-key.json` should now exist):

     docker

+### Initial deployment (to Digital Ocean) via `machine` + `docker`

+We're going to deploy to Digital Ocean, so we need a API (v2) token, e.g.:

+    export DO_TOKEN=6c4a0280d36dc219n0t4ctua11ymydigital0ceant0k3n9186729fe910b157bb

 Now you can spin up the Digital Ocean "droplet" (which is just what Digital Ocean calls their virtual machines).
-This will fail if a droplet with that name is already running.

     machine create -d digitalocean \
       --digitalocean-access-token=$DO_TOKEN \